Craig T. Nelson

 Craig Theodore Nelson (born April 4, 1944) is an American actor.
-He is known for his roles as Hayden Fox in the ABC sitcom Coach (for which he won a Primetime Emmy Award for Outstanding Lead Actor in a Comedy Series), Deputy Warden Ward Wilson in Stir Crazy (1980), Steve Freeling in Poltergeist (1982), Burt Nickerson in All the Right Moves (1983), Peter Dellaplane in Action Jackson (1988), Chief Howard Hyde in Turner & Hooch (1989), Alex Cullen in The Devil's Advocate (1997), Chief Jack Mannion in the CBS drama The District (2000–04), Coach Goddard in Blades of Glory, The Warden in the NBC sitcom My Name Is Earl (2007), and the voice of Bob Parr/Mr. Incredible in the 2004 film The Incredibles and its 2018 sequel.
-He also starred as Zeek Braverman in the NBC drama series Parenthood (2010–15) and recurred as Dale Ballard in the CBS sitcoms Young Sheldon (2019–24) and its spin-off Georgie & Mandy's First Marriage (2024–).
+He is known for his roles as Hayden Fox in the ABC sitcom Coach (for which he won a Primetime Emmy Award for Outstanding Lead Actor in a Comedy Series), Deputy Warden Ward Wilson in Stir Crazy (1980), Steve Freeling in Poltergeist (1982), Burt Nickerson in All the Right Moves (1983), Peter Dellaplane in Action Jackson (1988), Chief Howard Hyde in Turner & Hooch (1989), Alex Cullen in The Devil's Advocate (1997), Chief Jack Mannion in the CBS drama The District (2000–2004), Coach Goddard in Blades of Glory (2007), The Warden in the NBC sitcom My Name Is Earl (2007), and the voice of Mr. Incredible in the 2004 film The Incredibles and its 2018 sequel.

+Nelson also starred as Zeek Braverman in the NBC drama series Parenthood (2010–2015) and recurred as Dale Ballard in the CBS sitcoms Young Sheldon (2019–2024) and its spin-off Georgie & Mandy's First Marriage (2024–present).

 Early life

 Craig Theodore Nelson was born on April 4, 1944, in Spokane, Washington.
-He is the son of Vera Margaret (née Spindler; 1906–1971), a dancer, and Armand Gilbert Nelson (1901–1965), a businessman.
+His parents were Vera Margaret (née Spindler), a dancer, and Armand Gilbert Nelson, a businessman.

 Nelson attended Lewis and Clark High School, where he played football, baseball, and basketball.

-After high school, Nelson studied at Central Washington University.
+Following high school, Nelson studied at Central Washington University.
 After flunking out, Nelson went to Yakima Valley College where he was inspired to study acting by his drama teacher, Mr. Brady.
 From Yakima, he went on to study drama at the University of Arizona on a scholarship.

 In 1969, Nelson dropped out of school and moved to Hollywood to pursue an acting career.
-When he first moved to California, he took up a job as a security guard at a soap factory until finding work as a comedy writer.
+After first moving to California, he took up a job as a security guard at a soap factory until finding work as a comedy writer.